Prior to jumping in here with ways to improve methylation I’d highly recommend you read the following blogs

 In his book Dirty Genes Dr. Ben Lynch says, “Repairing the digestive system and optimizing the flora should be one of the first steps in correcting methylation deficiency”, and that includes treating candida because of the toxins it releases, inhibiting proper methylation.

-Start With Your Stomach Acids
+* Start With Your Stomach Acids

 Methyl groups are derived from organic compounds such as proteins when they are broken down in the stomach by the acid you produce.
-So, wait for it – drum roll please – if your stomach acid is depleted or its production is inhibited, then you will end up with inadequate methylation.
+So, wait for it – drum roll please – if your stomach acid is depleted or its production is inhibited, then you will inevitably wind up with inadequate methylation.

 I wish I’d known this sooner.
 Each pregnancy I’d suffer from reflux which is a sign of low stomach acid.
 At this time, I knew very little about methylation.